Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

 To demonstrate the sOpInf method, we now consider a specific spatial domain $x \in [0,3]$ and time domain $t \in [0, 2]$ along with a Gaussian initial condition $u_{0}(x) = 0.8 + 0.5 \exp{(-(x - 1)^2/0.1)}$ and periodic boundary conditions.
-Equation~\eqref{inviscid-burgers-equation} is solved numerically via the forward Euler method in time and the conservative upwind scheme in space on an equidistant computational grid with $500$ discretization points in space, and $1000$ points in time.
+Equation~\eqref{inviscid-burgers-equation} in the regular coordinates is solved numerically via the forward Euler method in time and the conservative upwind scheme in space on an equidistant computational grid with $500$ discretization points in space, and $1000$ points in time.
 With this choice, the CFL condition $u(x, t) \frac{\Delta t}{\Delta x} \leq 1$ is satisfied, where $\Delta x$ and $\Delta t$ denote the grid spacing in $x$ and $t$, respectively.
-The training dataset consists of 80\% and of the snapshots and the testing dataset consists of 20\% of the snapshots.
-The inviscid Burgers' equation is a typical system where shock formation can occur.
-In particular, a shock is formed at $t_{b}= \displaystyle \min_{x} \left(-{\text{d} u_{0}(x)/{\text{d} x}}\right)^{-1} \approx 0.737$.
-Thus, beyond $t \geq t_{b}$ there is a sharp discontinuity in the traveling wave.
+The training dataset consists of 80\% of the snapshots and the testing dataset consists of 20\% of the snapshots.
+The shock is formed at $t_{s}= \displaystyle \min_{x} \left(-{\text{d} u_{0}(x)/{\text{d} x}}\right)^{-1} \approx 0.737$ and the shock trajectory $s(t)$ is computed by Whitham's equal-area rule \cite{whitham_1976}, in which the area of each lobe in the mutli-valued solution is numerically approximated via the trapezoidal rule.